kingbotss/kingbotss/README.md

  - support clips(only load and seen)

  **Issues**
  - Some of endpoints may return enexpected error.
-I only added/updated Which I need.
-Kindly submit issues.